jonatasoliveira/ion/README.md

 ## Íon features

 * Data definition
- * Uses a data model files (*.ion) to store and define data
+ * Uses a data model files **.ion** to store and define data
  * Outputs pure HTML, so it is very fast
  * Generates a JSON file for each page
 * Smart templating
- * Supports multiple templates
+ * Supports multiple themes and template variables.
- * Uses template variables to show data.
  * You can create additional template variables in your data files and make your templates use them.
  * Javascript/CSS automatic detection - just put the files in the page folder and Íon will create the tags for you
 * Organization